A rose by any other name would smell as sweet, sure. But when it comes to care and maintenance, not all roses are created equal.

 A cross between full-size groundcover roses and miniatures, with all the disease resistance and winter hardiness of groundcover roses and the repeat blooms of the miniatures.

 The low-spreading habit of Drift is perfect for small gardens and combination planters.
 They brighten borders, fill empty spaces and spread delicately around established plants.

-We love Kashmir, Ramblin’ rose and Macy’s Pride and the fact that they are naturally disease resistant, require no chemicals and no complicated pruning.
+We love My Girl rose and All The Rage and the fact that they are naturally disease resistant, require no chemicals and no complicated pruning.
 These vibrant roses also come with a 2-year grower guarantee.

 3) David Austin® English Roses

 A truly eye-catching collection of Pinterest-perfect, old-fashioned blooms.
 Only David Austin has combined the forms and fragrances of old roses with the repeat flowering of modern varieties for easy-to-grow, healthy, picturesque roses.